Justin-Garey/Guides/self_hosting/proxmox.md

 3. Make sure the target hard disk is correct.
 4. Verify or set the country, timezone, and keyboard layout.
 5. Set the root password and administrator email.
 6. Configure basic networking settings and a hostname.
 The hostname should be in the form of `hostname.domain`.
-I set the domain to `local` as its on my local network.
+I set the domain to `local` as it's on my local network.
 7. Verify the information and hit install.
 ### Update the System

-After it is setup, as root, run:
+After it's setup, as root, run:
 ```bash
 apt update
 apt upgrade -y